 - This article is based on a learning unit — ‘The journey from milk to curd’ developed as a part of the Vigyan Pratibha programme of HBCSE.

-Vigyan Pratibha is a talent nurture program in science and maths for Grade VIII‑X students from diverse backgrounds of Kendriya Vidyalayas, Jawahar Navodaya Vidyalayas and Atomic Energy Central Schools.
+Vigyan Pratibha is a talent nurture programme in science and maths for Grade VIII‑X students from diverse backgrounds of Kendriya Vidyalayas, Jawahar Navodaya Vidyalayas and Atomic Energy Central Schools.

-The programme is aimed towards developing a deeper understanding of concepts and critical thinking skills by providing students with tasks that go beyond textbook-based classroom teaching.
+The programme is aimed towards developing a deeper understanding of concepts and critical thinking skills by providing students with tasks which go beyond textbook-based classroom teaching.

 - ‘Lactic Acid Bacteria and their Fermentation Products’.
 Montiville, T.J., Matthews K.R. and Kniel K.E.
 (2017).
 Food Microbiology: an Introduction, ASM Press.